zupanibla/bun-starter/README.md

 bun install
 ```

-To build client side:

 ```bash
 bun build.ts
 ```

-To build and run server:
+To build and run server and watch for changes:
 ```bash
 bun dev.ts
 ```